-The school's ELC class provides 20 morning and 20 afternoon places for children aged 3 - 5 years, but will provide up to 36 full day places from August 2020 due to the national expansion of early years hours policy.
+The school's ELC class provides all day places for children aged 3 - 5 years.
 ELC class provision is non-denominational.
 This means that all Early Learning and Childcare Centres are open to children and parents of all religions and beliefs.
 Placement in ELC does not guarantee a place in the primary school.

 Starting school is an important time in the life of your child.
 We aim to make your child as happy and secure as we possibly can.
 We have a range of planned opportunities and events which help to support children to make a smooth transition from being an ELC pupil to becoming a P1 pupil.
 These opportunities allow you and your child to become familiar with the school building, to meet with staff and other children and to find out about life in school and what you can do to support your child's transition.
-Our ELC class is very much a part of the school and makes use of school facilities, including the gym, music room and library.
+Our ELC class is very much a part of the school and makes use of school facilities, including the dining hall for hot lunch provision, the gym, music room and library.
 The children in our ELC setting have opportunities to work with our current Primary 1 pupils, for example by taking part in our Christmas Nativity and party together, joining the school for special assemblies and shows and then in the summer term collaborating with current P1 pupils in a planned topic which the children have chosen together.